jon-karlsen/aws-session/README.md

 # aws-session

-Simple bash script to simplify authenticating with the AWS CLI using MFA, as well as switching roles.
+Simple shell script to simplify authenticating with the AWS CLI using MFA, as well as switching roles.
 Usage is simple:

 ```
 $ source <PATH>/aws_session --token="<YOUR_MFA_TOKEN>"